ewdowiak/qcew_income-inequality/README.md

-# qcew_income-inequality
+# QCEW Income Inequality

-estimating the degree of income inequality in American counties with the QCEW data from BLS
+This repository uses the QCEW data from BLS to predict the degree of income inequality in American counties.